weareblahs/covidcases/README.md

 - Realtime version.
 Your browser will contact the API every visit and use it to update the status.
 Refresh it to get new information.
 Visit it [here](https://weareblahs.github.io/covidcases/dynamic).
 (Nationwide only)

+## Additional versions

+- Twitter version, which is available on [@MYCovidCasesBot](https://twitter.com/MYCOVIDCasesBot).
+Tweets the latest cases, along with images as a thread.
+Runs everyday 10am (MYT).

 ## Data types

 - Nationwide